Mathura Junction railway station: Electrification

 The Faridabad–Mathura–Agra section was electrified in 1982–85.
 The Mathura–Bharatpur–Gangapur city line was electrified in 1985–86.

 Amenities

 Mathura Junction railway station has a tourist information centre, telephone booths, computerised reservation centre, waiting room, vegetarian and non-vegetarian refreshment rooms, and a book stall.
-Indian Railways, as part of its station redevelopment initiative, successfully renovated the Mathura's Railway station making it more convenient for passengers visiting the city by Railways.
-The station has new entry and exit gates, and the first class waiting room for the passengers has been revamped by providing new benches.
-Circulating area of the station has been modified.
+Indian Railways, as part of its station redevelopment initiative, successfully renovated Mathura's Railway station making it more convenient for passengers visiting the city by Railways.
+The station has new entry and exit gates, and the first-class waiting room for passengers has been revamped by providing new benches.
+The circulation area of the station has been modified.

 Passengers

-Mathura Junction is amongst the top hundred booking stations of Indian Railway.
-The junction is important as from here the routes of train coming from Delhi are bifurcated towards Mumbai and South Indian cities of Hyderabad, Bangalore and Chennai.
+Mathura Junction is among the top hundred booking stations of Indian Railway.
+The junction is important as from here the routes of trains coming from Delhi are bifurcated towards Mumbai and the South Indian cities of Hyderabad, Bangalore and Chennai.

+Train accident

+On September 28, 2023, a MEMU Train collided with a buffer on Platform 2A.
+The cause of the accident was that the train was under maintenance and a train lighting staff, who was drunk and busy in his mobile on a video call, operated the train at full speed, 1 person was injured.